-Given the goal of meeting the complex needs of people across multiple systems, it's proposed that Yolo County develop a single data warehouse to meet the evolving needs of their stakeholders.
-Each agency will retain its own case management systems so a federated approach where the source data comes from each county system on routine interval is recommended.
+Each agency will retain its own case management systems, so a federated approach where the source data comes from each county system on routine interval is recommended.
 This would transfer data to a server maintained by a centralized entity.
-The data of interest comes from both client management/record systems, as well as from specialized assessments.
+The data of interest comes from both client management/records systems, as well as from specialized assessments.
 This means that any centralized efforts could look to both merge existing case management data, as well as create single platforms where data on assessments can be shared more readily.
 The raw data would be transferred, with personal information protected, where a series of code and automation would allow these disparate data sets to be merged and prepared, and then have personal identifiers deleted once a "translation table" has been created.
 This translation table allows people to be identified across systems with a high degree of accuracy, even without a common identifier.
 The process transforms the raw data into normalized data files and links records across different systems.
 Once linked, this data can be used for a variety of analysis, reporting, and evaluation purposes.